N2PDAO/moloch/README.md

 STEAL THIS CODE ¯\_(ツ)_/¯

+This is the repo for the n2p fork of Moloch.
+We have edited their readme to include our additional code.

 # Moloch

 > Moloch the incomprehensible prison!
 Moloch the crossbone soulless jailhouse and Congress of sorrows!
 Moloch whose buildings are judgment!
 Moloch the vast stone of war!
 Moloch the stunned governments!